fbartels/univention-bitwarden/README.md

 _*Note, that this project is not associated with the [Bitwarden](https://bitwarden.com/) project nor 8bit Solutions LLC._

+## Further configuration

+Most of bitwarden_rs can be configured through an `env` file.
+When running `start-bitwarden_rs.sh` for the first time this file will be created with some default values for you.
+Make sure to check https://github.com/dani-garcia/bitwarden_rs/wiki and https://github.com/dani-garcia/bitwarden_rs/blob/master/.env.template for further configuration instructions.

 ## Updating

 To update bitwarden_rs to the latest version simply rerun the script.